schibsted/spid-tech-docs/resources/articles/sdks/javascript-2x.md

 ##### timeout

-This is the default connection timeout in milliseconds used when waiting for response by the SPiD servers.
+This is the default connection timeout in milliseconds used when waiting for response by the Schibsted account servers.
 Defaults to 5 seconds (5000 milliseconds).

 ##### refresh_timeout